cellsjs/piscosour/doc/Parameters_between_shots.md

-# Parameters transmition between shots
+# Parameters transmision between shots

-Sometimes we need a parameter generated in one shot in other shot.
+Sometimes we need a generated parameter in one shot into another shot.
 This is the way to do this.

 ## Define output parameters